As a participant in BrightView’s addiction treatment program, I freely and voluntarily agree to accept the terms and conditions of this agreement:

-- Maintain your sobriety while receiving services at BrightView.
+Maintain your sobriety while receiving services at the BrightView treatment center.
 Anyone who appears to be or proves to be under the influence of alcohol or drugs will be excluded from the group session.

-- Be on time for all sessions.
-All sessions will begin promptly at the designated time.
+Be on time for all sessions.
+All therapy sessions will begin promptly at the designated time.
 Failure to be on time will result in a case conference to determine necessary action.

 Subject to applicable State and Federal law, BrightView will comply with the following Patient rights established by the Ohio Department of Mental Health and the State of Ohio Department of Alcohol and Drug Addiction Services to the extent applicable to our program:

 The right to be treated with consideration and respect for personal dignity, autonomy, and privacy;

 The right to service in a humane setting, which is the least restrictively feasible as defined in the treatment plan;